luanxiangming/performance/README.md

 5. Modify the "Patterns to Test" in the "Response Assertion" following the "HTTP Request".

-How to create a new action:
+# How to create a new action:
 1. Create a new actione file under package net.unit8.jmeter.protocol.socket_io.util and name if XXXAction, e.g. NewAction.
 2. Put the action name "New" in SocketIOActionTablePanel.ACTIONS.
 3. Extends NewAction from SocketIOAsyncActionBase and implements run().

-Documentations about JMeter:
+# Documentations about JMeter:
 1. User Manual: http://jmeter.apache.org/usermanual/index.html
-2. A good exmaple of building a web test plan: http://jmeter.apache.org/usermanual/build-web-test-plan.html
+2. A good example of building a web test plan: http://jmeter.apache.org/usermanual/build-web-test-plan.html